-Citizens’ Democracy aims to promote and evaluate citizens’ assemblies in Switzerland, from local to national levels, thereby fostering a dynamic independent participative democracy based on full transparency and balanced deliberation and representation.
+Citizens’ Democracy aims to promote, design and evaluate citizens’ assemblies in Switzerland, from local to national levels, thereby fostering a dynamic independent participative democracy based on full transparency and balanced deliberation and representation.
 In cooperation with relevant societal and political actors, we shall serve as a think and act tank for citizens’ assemblies in order to enhance their legitimacy with a view to integrating this innovative democratic approach into the policy process.

 - Connect efforts on deliberative democracy in Switzerland.